Syrian Army: Military equipment

+Following the fall of the Assad regime, Israel launched several strikes on Syrian military bases, destroying up to 80% of the country's ammunition stocks as well as their navy, most of their air force and the majority of their strategic weapons stocks.
+Restructuring of the Syrian military is currently ongoing with Turkish military assistance.

+Prior to the fall of the Assad regime, most Syrian military equipment were purchased from the Soviet Union, and later on, Russia; Iranian-made Western weapons and equipment were also used as well, mostly as captured equipment from opposition forces, though were mostly reserved for the Syrian Republican Guard.

 Uniforms, weapons and rank insignia

 Uniforms and personnel equipment

 Service uniforms for Syrian officers generally followed the British Army style, although army combat clothing followed the Soviet model.
 Each uniform had two coats: a long one for dress and a short jacket for informal wear.
 Army officer uniforms were khaki in summer, olive in winter.
 All Army (including paratroops and special forces) and Air Defense Force personnel wore camouflage uniforms.
 Among the camouflage were Red Lizard, Syrian Leaf patterns, and EMR Desert; a locally made copy of the ERDL and M81 Woodland.

 In addition to these patterns, the Syrian Armed Forces have also been observed wearing MultiCam uniforms.
 Photographs and official documentation show its use among Army, Navy, and Air Force officers and enlisted personnel in the 2025.
 Reports indicate that its use by Syrian forces began as early as 2022, when personnel were documented wearing MultiCam during joint training with Russian special forces.

 Officers had a variety of headgear, including a service cap, garrison cap, and beret (linen in summer and wool in winter).
 The color of the beret varied according to the officer's unit.
 The most common beret color was black, for Infantry, Engineering, Signals and supporting arms personnel, followed by green, for Armored, Mechanized and Artillery personnel, red for the Republican Guard and Military Police, and maroon (blue) for the Special Forces.

 Since 2009, the SAA had acquired large numbers of Chinese-produced combat gear, including helmets and bullet proof vests.
 In 2011, the standard issue combat helmets were the olive Chinese QGF-02, and the Soviet SSh-68 for the reserve forces.
 Both of them could be equipped with the Syrian Leaf camouflage helmet covers.
 Since 2015, some regular units were equipped with 6B7 helmets from Russia.
 Standard protective gear for all Army units were (PASGT) TAT-BA-7 bullet-proof vests.
 The Republican Guard and Special Forces were the only units equipped with ACH, FAST, 6B47 helmets and 6B45, Ruyin-3 ballistic vests.
 The Syrian military also provided NBC uniforms to soldiers to remain effective in an environment affected by biological or chemical agents.
 This uniform consisted of a Russian-made Model GP-5, PMK and ShMS-41 masks.